wmc-beedle/How-are-you-feeling/README.md

 # Classifiers
 ## Haar-Cascade
 I chose to use the Haar-Cascade Classifiers found in OpenCV to be able to reliably pull faces out of different images.
-The current focus was to make a model that could detect the emotion of the faces given however, further down the road Iwould like to revisit this to replace it with a Random Forest
+The current focus of the model was just to detect the emotion of the faces given, however, further down the road I would like to revisit this to replace it with

 # CNN
 ![Example_CNN](Images/Face-Recognition-CNN-Architecture.png)

+The example above is purely for explanation purposes of how the model works and not representative of the exact numbers or layers.

 # Results
 ![Image](accuracy.png)